SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### proposition containers

 »⟮Proposition containers⟯« ⟮express/denote propositions⟯.
-»⟮Proposition containers⟯« are either ⟮＿propositional constants＿⟯, ⟮c_;＿variables＿⟯ and ⟮c_;＿formulas＿⟯.
+»⟮Proposition containers⟯« are either ⟮＿propositional variables＿⟯ and ⟮c_;＿formulae＿⟯.

-###### variables and constants

-»⟮A propositional variable⟯« is a thing that expresses ⟮any possible⟯ ⟮＿atomic proposition＿⟯.
+⟮＿A propositional variable＿⟯ expresses ⟮＿an atomic proposition＿⟯.
-»⟮A propositional constant⟯« is a thing that expresses ⟮a specific⟯ ⟮＿atomic proposition＿⟯.
+⟮＿A propositional formula＿⟯ expresses ⟮＿a compound proposition＿⟯.

-####### typographic conventions

-⟮＿propositional constants＿⟯ are written in ⟮lowercase letters starting at p⟯.
-In Germany, ⟮＿propositional variables＿⟯ are written in ⟮uppercase letters starting at A⟯ In the anglosphere, ⟮＿propositional variables＿⟯ are written in ⟮lowercase letters starting at ϕ⟯.

 ###### propositional formulas

 »⟮A propositional formula⟯« is ⟮a well-formed formula⟯ of ⟮elements of ＿the alphabet＿ of the ＿propositional logic＿⟯.
 ⟮＿A propositional formula＿⟯ expresses ⟮＿a compound proposition＿ (however, perhaps only one that can be analyzed into a single atomic proposition.)⟯.
-⟮＿A propositional formula＿⟯ may have ⟮length 1⟯, therefore ⟮all ＿propositional constants＿ and ＿variables＿⟯ are ⟮themselves propositional formulae⟯.
+⟮＿A propositional formula＿⟯ may have ⟮length 1⟯, therefore ⟮all ＿propositional variables＿⟯ are ⟮themselves propositional formulae⟯.
 ⟮A propositional formula⟯ may also be called ⟮sentence⟯.
 ⟮Propositional formula⟯ is often shortened to ⟮formula⟯.

+###### metavariables

+»⟮A metavariable⟯« expresses ⟮＿a propositional formula＿⟯.

+###### typographic conventions

+⟮＿propositional variables＿⟯ are written in ⟮lowercase letters starting at p⟯.
+In Germany, ⟮＿metavariables＿⟯ are written in ⟮uppercase letters starting at A⟯ In the anglosphere, ⟮＿metavariables＿⟯ are written in ⟮lowercase letters starting at ϕ⟯.

 ###### example

 !Assume an universe in which only the atomic propositions "Sam is awesome" and "Sam is cute" exist.
 `"Sam is awesome" and "Sam is cute"` is ⟮＿a compound proposition＿⟯.
-!If we say "Sam is awesome"/"Sam is cute" is represented by the propositonal constants p/q.
 `p`, `p ∨ p`, `q`, `p ∧ q`, `p ∧ q ∧ q ∧ q` are all ⟮＿propositional formulae＿⟯.
 `p ∧ p ∨ q` would be ⟮＿a propositional formula＿⟯ expressing ⟮＿the compound proposition＿⟯ `"Sam is awesome" and "Sam is awesome" or "Sam is cute"`
-⟮＿A propositonal variable＿⟯ ϕ could either be "Sam is awesome" or "Sam is cute".
+⟮＿A propositonal variable＿ p, q⟯ could either be "Sam is awesome" or "Sam is cute".

 ##### truth-functionality